Development Policy Analysis

 Empirical testing and validation of economic theories is a crucial ingredient to policy-relevant research in economics.
 The Economic Data Analysis module provides students with the necessary tools and hands-on experience to employ econometric techniques to achieve this aim.
 The module includes lectures and computer labs which cover the analysis of cross-section and panel datasets (using Stata statistical software) as well as that of economic time series (using EViews), and is assessed by empirical coursework.
 No previous knowledge of these software packages is assumed, thus making EDA a crucial building block for students' supervised research projects on the MSc dissertation.

-Economic Data Analysis is usually taught by Dr Yang Zu and Dr Chrystalleni Aristidou.
-Dr Zu's research is in the area of time-series and financial econometrics, while Dr Aristidou has a PhD in Applied Econometrics from the University of Nottingham.
+Economic Data Analysis is usually taught by Dr Yang Zu.
+Dr Zu's research is in the area of time-series and financial econometrics.

 Economic Research Methodology

 The purpose of this module is to lead you into your dissertation and to provide ideas and advice as you embark on your research.
 Since each MSc dissertation must be an independent project with some degree of originality you should not expect that the ERM module will define narrowly what you should do, or how you should do it.
 The purposes are broader ones of orientation and reflection.

 ERM is designed to help you take your first steps in the direction of independent research and to help you think through the strategy for developing and completing your research.
 More ambitiously, it aims to help you develop a more reflective and sophisticated approach to research, both as a consumer and (soon-to-be) producer of research!
 The module includes lectures on how to approach your dissertation, how to undertake applied economic research, what methods to use, and asks what constitutes "good" research?
 The module is assessed by a written assignment, in which you will review a key paper related to your dissertation topic.

 MSc Dissertation: Economics